 Rule 1.7.
 Filing and Service of Documents

 “Filing with the Court” Defined.
 The filing of a document with the court is accomplished only by filing it with the clerk.
-If a judge permits, a party may submit a document directly to a judge, who must transmit it to the clerk for filing and notify the clerk of the date of its receipt.
+If a judge permits, a document may be submitted directly to a judge, who must transmit it to the clerk for filing and notify the clerk of the date of its receipt.

 Effective Date of Filing.